How To Make Glitter Tumblers With Epoxy For Beginners?

 Usually, when people think of sanding something, they feel about smoothing out rough edges or surfaces so they’re smooth enough for painting or gluing.
 Sanding also helps fill in gaps between pieces and create an even surface.

 The answer depends on the size of your tumbler and the type of epoxy you have.
 Generally, one coat is enough if you use a small tumbler (3-5 ounces).
-However, you may need two or even three coats if you’re using a large or heavy tumbler!
+However, using a large or heavy tumbler may need two or even three coats!

 If you are trying to determine how many coats are ideal for your project, experiment with different amounts until you achieve your desired results.